 .jpg)

 At A Beautiful HEART Ministries, we believe that incarceration does not define a woman or girl's future.
-Through healing, empowerment, advocacy, resilience, and transformation, we turn stories or struggle into stories of strength, breaking cycles of incarceration and creating pathways to dignity, freedom, and lasting change.
+Through healing, empowerment, advocacy, resilience, and transformation, we turn stories of struggle into stories of strength, breaking cycles of incarceration and creating pathways to dignity, freedom, and lasting change.

 About Us